Towards Data Auctions with Externalities: Revenue Maximization

-\subsection{Proof of Theorem \ref{prop:rm2_BNIC}}
+\subsubsection{Proof of Theorem~\ref{prop:NEWrm2_BNIC}}

-~\paragraph{Deriving the Optimal Allocation.} We first use the form of the interim payment functions from the BNIC characterization in Proposition \ref{prop:JMS99BNICchar} to express our objective solely in terms of interim allocation functions.
+\paragraph{Deriving the Optimal Allocation.} We first use the form of the interim payment functions from the BNIC characterization of restricted-dependency mechanisms under Scenario 1 given in \cref{lem:restricted-BNIC} to express our objective solely in terms of interim allocation functions $\by^{(i)}$.
+The expected revenue then becomes